aguhob/BioradPubmed/angular-tour-of-heroes/README.md

 TO launch:

+$ cd angular-tour-of-heroes
 $ ng serve --host $IP --port $PORT --disable-host-check

 TO install stuff:
-npm install -g @angular/cli
-nvm install 9
+$ nvm install 9  // to upgrade node
-npm uninstall -g @angular/cli
+$ npm install -g @angular/cli
-npm install -g @angular/cli
+$ npm i -g npm  // to update

+To create the app shell:
-ng new [name of project]
+$ ng new [name of project]

 Section 8 is written shittily: